alta-vr/Alta-Dashboard/README.md

 Add within the export: `<Name>,`

 To test your module, simply go to a dashboard and select your newly created module from the dropdown.

+## License
+This project is under the MIT license (see the license file).
+This license only applies to the dashboard code, not any image files included within the project.